-- Complex Buying: When consumers buy expensive and infrequent products or services, they will be highly involved and will do thorough personal research on the investment.
-You wouldn’t buy a car without digging deeper!
+- Complex Buying: When consumers buy expensive, infrequently-purchased products/services, they will be highly involved and will do thorough personal research on the investment (i.e. a house or a car)

 - Dissonance Reduction: This refers to a purchase with high involvement in the process, but consumers have trouble differentiating brands and worry about “buyer’s remorse”

-- Habitual: There is little involvement in the product or brand category (think a quick stop for a few things at the grocery store).
+- Habitual: There is little involvement in the product or brand category, such as grocery shopping for a few specific items

-- Variety Seeking: Buying something different just for the “fun” of it, like trying a new exotic fruit or outfit.
+- Variety Seeking: Buying something different just for the “fun” of it, like trying a new food or clothing type

-- Marketing Campaigns: Meant to persuade consumers to switch brands, remind them about products/services, and drive impulse purchases – even for more expensive options.
+- Marketing Campaigns: Done properly and regularly, these can persuade consumers to switch brands, remind them about products/services, and drive impulse purchases – even for more expensive options.

 - Economic Conditions: Strong economic situations make for more confident consumers, driving large purchases.
 A negative economy, such as the one threatened by the COVID-19 pandemic, can do the opposite.

 - Personal Preference: Dislikes, moral oppositions, priorities, and values all rank among the top of the main behaviour drivers.

 - Group Influence: We’ve all heard about peer pressure, and it has a well-earned reputation for guiding behaviour.
 Recommendations or warnings from a trusted friend can have a big impact on what we buy.